Thesis research at the University of Minnesota (1974-1975) on Games, Goals, and Bounded Rationality.

 An adaptive computation method adapts to the problem at hand rather than requiring the problem to be adapted to the method.

-Bob Kalaba and I developed adaptive computation methods for the solution of various types of nonlinear problems.
+During 1975-1990 applied mathematician Robert E. Kalaba and I developed adaptive computation methods for the solution of various types of nonlinear systems.

 -